stainsby/dga-sync/README.md

   }
 );
 ```
-The use of `deleteUnlisted` is optional, and is tells dga-sync to delete
+The use of `deleteUnlisted` is optional -it  tells dga-sync to delete
 previously downloaded files now excluded by the filter.
 The contents of
 `data` is now:
 ```